Strada collaborates with students, policymakers, educators, and employers across the U.S. to strengthen the link between education and opportunity.

 Read time

-When individuals choose to pursue education after high school, what can they expect their journey to look like?
+When individuals choose to pursue an education after high school, what can they expect the journey to look like?
 What jobs could it lead them to?
 What level of income might they expect?

-We envision a future in which everyone can access accurate information on employment outcomes that can help them make informed decisions about postsecondary education.
+We envision a future in which everyone can access information on education and employment outcomes that can help them make informed decisions about education after high school.

 Three-year grants awarded to four institutions will support expansion of programs designed to help learners succeed during and after completion of their degree or credential.
 These programs deploy a broad range of strategies from new technology solutions to embedded, industry-recognized credentials, which will be made available to thousands of new learners through these grants.